Bosnian farmers to lose lifeline to political paralysis

 "The problem is not with the dairies," Marijan told Reuters.

-"Some of us invested a lot to harmonize production with EU standards.
+"Some of us invested a lot to harmonise production with EU standards.
 But the state is putting the brake on progress.
 The authorities didn't do their part of the job."

 Farmers, experts and government officials admit there is no solution in sight.